Light Therapy Might Help People With Bipolar Depression

 It's unclear how lack of light might cause the winter blues, although some suggest that the dark days affect the production of serotonin in the skin.

 The idea with light therapy for depression is to replace the sunshine lost with a daily dose of bright white artificial light.
 (Antidepressants, psychotherapy and Vitamin D help, too, according to the National Institute of Mental Health.)
-The light box is actually more like a screen, the size of your average desktop computer.
+The light box is actually more like a screen, the size of an average desktop computer.
 Some people call it a "happy box."

 To test its usefulness in treating bipolar disorder, researchers at the Feinberg School of Medicine, Northwestern University enrolled 46 patients who had at least moderate bipolar depression.
 Half of participants were assigned to receive bright light therapy.
 The other half received a dim red placebo light.
 They also kept taking their regular medication.

-In an effort to insure lack of bias, the placebo group was instructed not to search for information about light therapy and not to discuss the appearance of their light with anyone else in the study.
+In an effort to ensure lack of bias, the placebo group was instructed not to search for information about light therapy and not to discuss the appearance of their light with anyone else in the study.

-All participants were told to place the light box about one foot from their face for a 15-minute session to start.
+All participants were told to place the light box about 1 foot from their face for a 15-minute session to start.
 Every week, exposure was increased until it reached a dose of 60 minutes per day.
 Patients didn't have to stare at the box, says psychiatrist Dorothy Sit, lead author of the study, published last month in the American Journal of Psychiatry.
 They simply had to be in front of it.
 "They could read the paper, a journal, or look at their bills," she says.

-Patients with SAD typically do their light therapy first thing in the morning, when they awake.
+Patients with SAD typically do their light therapy first thing in the morning, when they wake up.
 But earlier research by Sit found that early morning light therapy could switch people with bipolar disorder into a manic phase.
 So in the new study, she decided to have patients engage in light therapy midday, between noon and 2:30 p.m.

 After four to six weeks, Sit found 68 percent of patients using bright white light therapy achieved remission of depression compared to 22 percent of patients who received the placebo light.
 For the bright-light patients, "they returned to work, they were able to look after things at home, they were functioning back to their normal selves again," says Sit.